 However, aggregate cross-country heterogeneity is only one of the possible relevant dimensions to capture the different impact of QE across households.
-For example, the QE shock may result in heterogeneous impacts on households also because of the substantial differences in their sources of income (e.g., employment status, labor vs financial income) and their portfolio holdings (holdings of real estate, shares and bonds).
-Consequently, in the second stage, we use simulation techniques to distribute the aggregate effects estimated in the VAR across the individual households using data on their asset and income composition.
+For example, the QE shock may result in heterogeneous impacts on households also because of the substantial differences in their sources of income (e.g., employment status, labor vs. financial income) and their portfolio holdings (holdings of real estate, shares and bonds).
+Consequently, in the second stage, we use simulation techniques to distribute the aggregate effects estimated in the VAR across the individual households, using data on their income and asset composition.
+We back out the effects on the wealth distribution shares of various asset components and the effects on their prices.
 The analysis relies on the Household Finance and Consumption Survey (HFCS), a dataset which collects detailed household-level information on balance sheets, income and socio-demographic variables for European countries (similar to the Survey of Consumer Finances for the US).

 Our analysis captures the transmission of QE to households via three channels: (i) income composition, (ii) portfolio composition and (iii) earnings heterogeneity.
 The two composition channels operate via the heterogeneous reaction of various income and wealth components to monetary policy.
 Figure 1 reports the sources of income for the aggregate population of France, Germany, Italy and Spain.
 Both the level and the share of key income components vary substantially with the level of household income.
 In particular, the households in the lowest income quintile earn only roughly 20% of their gross income as employee income, while those in the top quintile about 60%.
 Similarly, the share of financial and rental income increases from 2% to almost 10%.
 In contrast, the share of transfers and unemployment benefits declines across income quintiles from almost 20% to about 3%.
 Figure 2 shows that the composition of household wealth is similarly varied.
 In particular, the share of self-employment business wealth (private businesses) and stock market wealth (shares) on total assets in the top net wealth quintile is substantially larger, while the share of real estate is lower.

-To empirically capture the two composition channels, we update the components of income and wealth at the household level using the aggregate impulse responses for wages and for house, stock and bond prices.3 The
+To empirically capture the two composition channels, we update the components of income and wealth at the household level using the aggregate impulse responses for wages, financial income (proxied by gross operating surplus) and for house, stock and bond prices.3 The earnings heterogeneity channel, instead, relates to the heterogeneous reaction of the employment status to monetary policy.
+To capture this channel, we run